anti-cheat-systems by gmh5225

 2. Track driver communications

-4. Debug with hypervisor tools
+4. Debug with kernel or hypervisor tools

 ## Bypass Categories